t-shain/synth-script/README.md

 # Synth-Script
-A string-to-WAV Project that implements Python, Flask, JavaScript, HTML, and CSS.
+A string-to-WAV Project that implements Python, Flask, JavaScript, HTML, and CSS, and the Mido and FluidSynth Python libraries.

 ## Project Detail:
 This program converts user-inputted strings into WAV files that are then